PosetMage/wc/README.md

 # Svetle 5 Web Component Template

-A starter repository for building and deploying custom web components with Vite.
-This template supports multiple modules—such as documentation UI, slides, and core web components—configurable via `vite.config.ts`, and is automatically built and deployed via GitHub Actions.
+A starter repository for building Sevlte 5 as web components with Vite 6 and deploying.
+This template supports multiple modules via configurable in `vite.config.ts`, and is automatically built and deployed via GitHub Actions.

 ## Getting Started